jhe2/gmu/README.txt

 version 2006-03-26.
 When using that rootfs version, you also need to replace the broken libSDL-1.2.so.0 file located in /usr/lib with a working one.
+If you have been upgrading from an older Gmu version, you might need to remove the /root/.config/gmu directory before starting Gmu.

 2. Supported file formats
 -------------------------